DataBiosphere/terra-workspace-manager/README.md

 The implementations are mixed in with the unit tests in `src/test/java/bio/terra/workspace/`.
 Connected tests derive from `common/BaseConnectedTest.java`.
 Connected tests depend on the availability of a running Postgresql server.
-They also rely on a "rendered" configuration containing service accounts and keys that allows the tests to use dependent services such as Sam, Buffer, and TDR.
+They also rely on a populated "config" directory containing service accounts and keys that allows the tests to use dependent services such as Sam, Buffer, and TDR.
 The rendering process relies on secrets maintained in Vault in the Broad Institute environment.